This week's message:

 What do you mean by "shoulder style" and which one should I pick?

 The option for shoulder style refers to the way the rings are sewn in.
 Standard SBP is what I've been doing for years (as shown on the "construction" page).
 Eesti-style is a modified gathered shoulder, with two small pleats on the edges and a gathered section in the middle.
 I recommend the latter if you have already tried an SBP sling and didn't find it to your liking, or if you have tried an Eesti and found that you prefer it.
 I do not recommend it for users who haven't tried either, since it can be a slightly more difficult style to use, as it spreads out a great deal more and can cause issues if you don't know what you're doing.
+Floating gathered is new to SBP, but it's very comfortable, and the placement of the seam makes it easier to use than a standard gathered shoulder, in my opinion.
 Retro SBP pleats are the way I used to do them -- there are fewer pleats and they are spaced further apart.
 This makes the shoulder wider and can be more comfortable for wearers with broad, sloping, or rounded shoulders.

 Can I add insurance?
 I want to make sure I get all my money back from the Post Office if the package is lost.